dogada/bitstarter/src/documents/metajs/index.html.md

   (save-thing))
 ```

-Shown above example of name matching is the simplest mode that is used by
+Example of name matching shown above is the simplest mode that is used by
 current implementation of MetaJS.

 Similarly, you can search for matches in the meta-information associated with